Final Assignment Art 115

 Edward Fillman, a highly distinguished citizen of Goose Creek, South Carolina and owner of the longstanding Fillman Taxidermy died last week.

-te, a local newspaper, is writing an obituary article and paying tribute to the passing of Fillman.
+The Goose Creek Gazette, a local newspaper, is writing an obituary article and paying tribute to the passing of Fillman.

 Main Idea and what we know:

-His work included a range of animals provided by a Montana big game hunter, who would ship an assortment of moose, deer, mountain goats and other exotic creatures from around the globe to the Goose Creek shop.
+of animals provided by a Montana big game hunter, who would ship an assortment

 Construct sound composition: